ecklab/ecklab.github.io/index.md

 ## News

+ - **04/26/24**: We have a new version of our [preprint](https://arxiv.org/abs/2207.11332v2) on comparing baseball players across eras.
  - **03/26/24**: Version 2.0 of our [era-adjusted statistics](https://eckeraadjustment.web.illinois.edu/#rankings) are now available.
- - **01/16/24**: marks the third iteration of the STAT 430: Baseball Analytics course.
+ - **01/16/24**: The third iteration of the STAT 430: Baseball Analytics is starting.
  - **08/12/23**: Daniel Eck presented "Comparing baseball players across eras via the novel Full House Model" at [Saber Seminar 2023](https://www.saberseminar.com/).
  - **03/13/23**: Our era-adjusted methodology and interdisciplinary collaboration was featured by the [College of Liberal Arts and Sciences at University of Illinois Urbana-Champaign](https://stat.illinois.edu/news/2023-03-13/statistics-and-story-baseballs-two-languages).
  - The Eck Sports Lab is now collaborating with the Chicago Cubs on a joint undergraduate research mentorship program.

 ## Current projects

 **Comparing baseball players across eras** - This is an ongoing project devoted to the development of statistical tools which can era-adjust performance metrics.
 The impetus for this project was the initial discovery that the current consensus of baseball ranking methods were biased towards the performance of pre-integration players.
 You can read more about these origins [here](https://deck13.shinyapps.io/challenging_baseball_nostalgia/?_ga=2.63424943.1066016428.1662040173-852280612.1656705949).
-Recently, we have made an advance towards the creation of era-adjusted statistics with the development of what we call the [Full House Model](https://arxiv.org/abs/2207.11332).
+Recently, we have made an advance towards the creation of era-adjusted statistics with the development of what we call the [Full House Model](https://arxiv.org/abs/2207.11332v2).
 The Full House Model era-adjusts statistics through a principled balancing of how players performed "vs. their peers" and the quality of the talent pool of players' contemporaries.

 Here is a snapshot of our current results.
 Below is the top 10 list according to era-adjusted baseball reference wins above replacement (ebWAR) and era-adjusted fangraphs wins above replacement (efWAR):